oykd/CSE-api/README.md

 # CSE-api
-C# classes for sending async requests to crypto stock exchanges api: Binance, Gate, Huobi, Kucoin
+C# classes for sending async requests to crypto stock exchanges api: Binance, Gate, Huobi, Kucoin, Hitbtc

 Classes provides basic and simple way to get any data from api.
 1. Generate string with this structure: "method endpoint parameters" or "method endpoint".